antoniusmisfit/omicron/README.md

 You can simply drop the main "omicron" shell script anywhere in your system's $PATH, preferably in /usr/local/bin.
 Alternatively, you can use "omicron-tiny" if you prefer a single-page style blog.

+Note: If there is no Bash shell installed on your system, you must use omicron-bb instead.

 Basic usage
 -----------